 April Livieri comes from a background of event planning, retail sales and connections with the domestic ferret community.
 From a young age she has been interested in animals and has owned domestic ferrets since she was a teenager.
 At Prairie Wildlife Research she works part-time coordinating donations and sponsorships, helping with outreach and social media and maintaining connections between PWR and the domestic ferret community.
-In 2011 she was appointed to Director of the Black-Footed Ferret Committee of the American Ferret Association.

 Ann Marie Gage, Development Director, has been involved with biodiversity conservation and environmental education since 1992.
 She completed her B.S. in Zoology at Colorado State University while participating in a hibernation study of yellow-bellied marmots.
 She has worked with numerous non-profit organizations to optimize their fundraising, educational outreach and membership programs.
 Ann Marie joined Prairie Wildlife Research in 2006 and served as chair of the Black-footed Ferret Recovery Implementation Team Education and Outreach Subcommittee.